hanseaston/pandemic-produce-delivery-project/README.md

  ## Coding for social good

- I am a firm believer that a personal project is **so much more meaningful** if it is able to bring positive impact to the soceity.
+ I am a firm believer that a personal project is **so much more meaningful** if it brings positive impact to the soceity.

  I have always been in awe of people who strive to make a change in the world.
 The philanthropists and activists on the television, in interviews, and in books inspire me with their radiating passion for what they stand for, and I used to hope that one day I could be passionate enough about something to also create change in the world.

- And now, here I am, launching the first open-source project here on Github.
+ And now, here I am, launching **the first open-source project here on Github**.
 This is an opportunity for people to connect with others who share the same drive for creating positive changes around us.

+ ## It can be overwhelming

+ I remember the first time I tried to make contribution to an open-source project.
+The experience was quite overwhelming.
+There were so many things I did not understand about the project, and I couldn't even understand many of the command lines that were merely used for setting up the project.

+ **I understand that feeling**, especially for programmers who just started out.
+I was in that same boat, and in some sense, I still am.
+I am always learning.

+ But because I know that feeling, I want to make sure your experience here is a positive, friendly, and exciting one.
+Together, we will build up our website with well-documented code as well as step-by-step guide on how to get started.

+**The important lesson is: keep trying, don't give up!**

 <p> My personal belief on open-source </p>